edgarlanting/dcos-docs/1.10/deploying-services/service-endpoints.md

 ---
 post_title: Service Endpoints
-menu_order:
+menu_order: 3.32
 ---

 Containerized services can be placed anywhere in the cluster.
 Many certified DC/OS services provide endpoints to allow clients to find them.
-The services offer endpoints: Cassandra, Confluent Kafka, DSE, Elastic, and HDFS.
+The following services offer endpoints: Cassandra, Confluent Kafka, DSE, Elastic, and HDFS.

 <a name="discovering-endpoints"></a>
 ## Discovering endpoints